EliasKnudsen/CLI-StockScreener/README.md

 # Stock Screener CLI

-Stock Screener CLI is a small program to scan the market for diffrent stocks.
+Stock Screener CLI is a small program to scan the market for diffrent stocks, patterns, market cap.
+There are over 100 filters currently availible.

 This program scrapes the data from finviz.
 This makes the program highly unstable if changes are made.